uchicago-cs/student-resource-guide/_sources/tutorials/git-basics.rst.txt

     Generating public/private rsa key pair.
     Enter file in which to save the key (/home/username/.ssh/id_rsa):

-Press Enter (this will select the default file path shown in the prompt: ``/home/username/.ssh/id_rsa``
+Press Enter.
+This will select the default file path shown in the prompt: ``/home/username/.ssh/id_rsa``.

 .. note::